Python Programming Examples

 Here is the initial output produced after running the above program:

-ENTER key.
-Here is the output you'll see:
+Now create a password, say "codescracker," and press the ENTER key.
+Here is the output you'll see

-To learn Python practically, you must have to go through all python programs in this series coming from next page.
-Practice these Python programs to feel comfortable in python world.
+To learn Python practically, you must complete all of the Python programs in this series, beginning on the following page.
+Practice these Python programs to feel comfortable in the Python world.